bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

     1. Set `tweak = "client hs" + profile_id` if sent by the client, or `"server hs" + profile_id` if sent by the server.
     2. Replace `fragment` with `STPRP-Encipher(key, tweak, fragment)`.
 2. Transform the record as follows:
-    1. Let `prefix` be the first `hdr_length + tag_length` bytes of the record.
+    1. Let `prefix` be the first `hdr_length + 16` bytes of the record.
     2. Set `tweak = "client"` if sent by the client, or `"server"` if sent by the server.
     3. If the record is CTLSCiphertext, append the 64-bit Sequence Number to `tweak`.
     4. Replace `prefix` with `STPRP-Encipher(key, tweak, prefix)`.

-Note: This requires that CTLSPlaintext records always have length at least `hdr_length + tag_length`.
+Note: This requires that CTLSPlaintext records always have length at least `hdr_length + 16`.
 This condition is automatically true in most configurations.

 > OPEN ISSUE: How should we actually form the tweaks?
 Can we assume arbitrary length?
 Should we add some kind of chaining, within a stream or binding ServerHello to ClientHello?